hoppjs/docs/README.md

  add and remove features.
  2. **Super magical.** This is an opinion-based issue but many developers shy away from automation and say it is too *magical*. hopp does things a bit differently.
-We try to waive magic wands and say abracadabra whenever possible.
+We try to wave magic wands and say abracadabra whenever possible.
  Like autoloading plugins & managing bundling.
  3. **Built to scale.** Though the performance issues of other build tools is a bit painful, it really affects the build process of really large projects.